Triathlon at Pacific Grove

 Registration is now open for all events at the Triathlon at Pacific Grove.
 Visit the official Triathlon at Pacific Grove registration information page for registration fees and deadlines; register online at the official Triathlon at Pacific Grove site.
 Discounts are available for active duty military.

-Triathlon at Pacific Grove Lodging and Dining
+Triathlon at Pacific Grove Hotels and Dining

 You can stay just steps away from the triathlon course at one of Pacific Grove's inns, hotels, motels or bed and breakfasts.
 Some offer suites with kitchenettes in case you prefer to prepare your own carb-loading meals, while others offer a full buffet breakfast that will ensure you are fueled up for your event.